Wellfleet Sprint Triathlon

 WHAT TIME DOES THE RACE START? – 8 am

 SCOUTING THE COURSE BEFOREHAND – The swim starts and ends at the Long Pond public beach.
 Small (yellow) marker buoys will be placed out there in the days leading up to the race.
 It will be a triangular course.
-You can bike the course anytime (follow the course map below) but be aware of vehicle traffic on the curvy roads.
+You can bike the course anytime (follow the course map below) but be aware of vehicle traffic.
+These local roads are fairly quiet but they are curvy.
 Same for the run.
 Bike course is 2 loops.
-Run is only 1.
+Run is only 1 loop.

 WHERE ARE THE PORT-A-POTTIES?? – “Bathrooms” are located slightly up the hill from the beach: at the entrance to the pond’s parking lot.

-AFTER I’M FINISHED, WHEN CAN I TAKE MY BIKE AWAY? – For safety (and USAT sanctioning rules), all bikes must be finished with the bike course before athletes may take their bikes out.
+AFTER I’M FINISHED, WHEN CAN I TAKE MY BIKE AWAY? – For safety (and USA Triathlon sanctioning rules), all participants must be finished with the bike course before any participant can take their bike away.
 When leaving transition with your bike, be prepared to show your race number via bib or body marking along with the bike number that is attached to your bike for security.
 This ensures that you are leaving with your bike and not someone else’s!

 IMPORTANT: We follow “USAT years,” meaning your age for purposes of this event is your age on Dec.
 31 of this year.